Defense Department Chief of Staff

 Senior Aide to U.S. Senator Chuck Hagel

-Rexon Y. Ryu is the Managing Partner of The Asia Group, Board Chair of The Asia Group Foundation, and co-host of the Tea Leaves Podcast.
-He leads The Asia Group’s region-wide practice on defense and national security.
+Rexon Y. Ryu is President of The Asia Group, Board Chair of The Asia Group Foundation, and co-host of the Tea Leaves Podcast.
+He leads The Asia Group’s practices on aerospace & defense, South Korea, and national security.